This page describes one of the 21 battle honours won by the 15th Battalion CEF and it is one of 10 that are emblazoned on the Regimental colour.

 On August 26th, 1918, only weeks after its costly victory at Amiens, the Canadian Corps advanced from Arras in the general direction of Cambrai.
 The main obstacle barring the route was the Drocourt Queant Line, a German defensive position of vital importance.

-After six days of bloody combat, the Canadians pushed the enemy back 10 kilometers and reached the out posts in front of the Drocourt Queant line.
-The most impressive of these was the Crow’s Nest, the wooded hill behind this marker.
+After six days of bloody combat, the Canadians pushed the enemy back 10 kilometers and reached the outposts in front of the Drocourt Queant line.
+The most impressive of these was the Crow’s Nest, the wooded hill behind our memorial.
 The capture of this well-fortified redoubt was critically necessary for the success of the main attack against the Drocourt Queant line.

 See Arras and Canal du Nord, 1918 on the Canadian War Museum site for more information.